Logo

 RefrigerantR290 (propane)Zero ozone depletion potential, low global warming potential (GWP: 3)

-Tank capacity300 litresAll-in-one integrated tank and heat pump
+Tank capacityCylinder supplied separately, sized to suit household demandAll-in-one integrated tank and heat pump

-Operating temp range-5°C to +35°C ambientDesigned and tested for UK climate conditions
+Operating temp range-15°C to +40°C ambientDesigned and tested for UK climate conditions

 Noise level < 48 dB(A) Quieter than a standard dishwasher